 However, as a "foreign private issuer," NASDAQ corporate governance rules allow us to follow our "home country," Korea, rules and practice with respect to appointments to our board of directors and committees.
 We intend to follow home country practice as permitted by NASDAQ rather than rely on the "controlled company" exception to the corporate governance rules.
-Two members of our board of directors are considered "independent" under NASDAQ corporate governance rules, although we do intend to phase-in an additional independent director for our Audit Committee as permitted by NASDAQ.
+Two members of our board of directors will be considered "independent" under NASDAQ corporate governance rules at the time of this offering, although we do intend to phase-in an additional independent director for our Audit Committee as permitted by NASDAQ.